oscar-system/GAP_pkg/GAP_pkg_ugaly/README.md

 # GAP_pkg_ugaly

-This is generated wrapper package for the GAP package UGALY 4.0.3.
+This is a generated Julia wrapper package for the GAP package UGALY 4.0.3.

 ## Issues